Professor Paul Botley

 Email: paul dot botley at warwick dot ac dot uk

-Humanities Building, University Road, University of Warwick, Coventry, CV4 7AL
+Room 5.39, Faculty of Arts Building, University of Warwick, Coventry, CV4 7AL

 About

-Paul Botley is Professor of Medieval and Renaissance Literature.
-He teaches in the Department of English and Comparative Literary Studies and in the Centre for the Study of the Renaissance.
-He studied at Reading (BA), York (MA) and Cambridge (PhD).
-He has held research fellowships at Cambridge University Library, at the University of Bristol, and at Imperial College, London.
-He was a research fellow at the Warburg Institute, London, for seven years before joining the department at Warwick.
+I am Professor of Medieval and Renaissance Literature.
+I teach in the Department of English and Comparative Literary Studies and in the Centre for the Study of the Renaissance.
+I studied at Reading (BA), York (MA) and Cambridge (PhD).
+I am a fellow of the Royal Historical Society, and I've held research fellowships at Cambridge University Library, at the University of Bristol, and at Imperial College, London.
+I was a research fellow at the Warburg Institute, London, for seven years before joining the department at Warwick.

-Professor Botley's research interests include the classical tradition in early modern literature; renaissance letters; neo-Latin literature; Erasmus; the history of the Bible; education in the renaissance; translation; the Greek diaspora in renaissance Europe; editorial method; and the history of scholarship.
-His earliest work, and his first two books, focussed on Byzantine and Italian literature of the fourteenth and fifteenth centuries.
-His current research centres on the nothern European renaissance of the sixteenth and seventeenth centuries.
-In 2012 he published with Dirk van Miert an edition of the letters of the renaissance polymath Joseph Scaliger (d.
+My research interests include the classical tradition in early modern literature; renaissance letters; neo-Latin literature; Erasmus; the history of the Bible; education in the renaissance; translation; the Greek diaspora in renaissance Europe; editorial method; and the history of scholarship.
+My earliest work, and my first two books, focussed on Byzantine and Italian literature of the fourteenth and fifteenth centuries.
+My current research centres on the northern European renaissance of the sixteenth and seventeenth centuries, and focusses on collections of letters.
+I published with Dirk van Miert an edition of the letters of the formidable renaissance polymath Joseph Scaliger (d.
 1609) in eight volumes.
-More recently, he has published a book on one of the translators of the King James Bible, Richard ‘Dutch’ Thomson (d.
-1613).
+My book on one of the translators of the King James Bible, Richard ‘Dutch’ Thomson (d.
+1613), appeared in 2016.

-Professor Botley's research on the letters of the great renaissance scholar Isaac Casaubon (1559-1614) has been funded by the Leverhulme Trust.
-This project prepared a critical edition of Isaac Casaubon’s correspondence during his last years in England, 1610-1614, when he was at the height of his powers and his international fame.
-The edition contains over seven hundred letters, nearly half of which are printed here for the first time.
-This edition has now been published in four volumes in Geneva, and work is underway on an edition of Casaubon's correpondence from his earliest years, while he taught at Geneva and Montpellier in the late sixteenth century.
+My research on the letters of the great renaissance scholar Isaac Casaubon (1559-1614) was funded by the Leverhulme Trust.
+This three-year project prepared a critical edition of Isaac Casaubon’s correspondence during his last years in England, 1610-1614, when he was at the height of his powers and his international fame.
+The edition contains over seven hundred letters, nearly half printed here for the first time.
+Work is now underway on an edition of Casaubon's correspondence from his earliest years, while he taught at Geneva and Montpellier in the late sixteenth century.

-Alongside his work on Casaubon's letters, Professor Botley is assembling unpublished manuscript material relating to the life and work of the German scholar Johannes Woverius (Wouwer, 1574-1612).
-Woverius' work included his treatise De polymathia (1603), an incomplete, flawed and possibly plagiarised study of universal learning.
-Woverius' correspondence was heavily censored on its publication in 1618, and this new manuscript material will allow much of this censorship to be unpicked.
+I am also studying Baudius' good friend, Johannes Woverius of Hamburg (Wouwer, 1574-1612).
+Woverius is best known today for his treatise De polymathia (1603), an incomplete, flawed and possibly plagiarised study of universal learning.
+Woverius' correspondence was also heavily censored on its publication in 1618, but large quantities of previously unpublished manuscript material will allow much of this censorship to be unpicked, and enable a surprising new biography.

 Teaching and supervision

-Professor Botley teaches EN121 Medieval to Renaissance Literature, The Classical Tradition in English Translation, and EN3D7 Shakespeare.
-He teaches on the MA degree in the Centre for the Study of the Renaissance.
-He is happy to supervise work on any aspect of early modern literature.
+I teach on EN121 Medieval to Renaissance Literature, The Classical Tradition in English Translation, and EN2L6/EN3L2 Shakespeare.
+I also teach on the MA degree in the Centre for the Study of the Renaissance.

 Selected publications